Oziabr/oziabr.github.io/mongo_vs_sql.md

 ### One2Squillions

-This is almost identical to normal one-2-many design.
+This is almost identical to usual RDBMS one-2-many design.
 Except for foreign keys, of course.

 ```sql
 create table hosts (name varchar, ipaddr inet);